Supercomputer: Applications

 The application of supercomputers has evolved significantly since the 1970s, expanding across numerous fields of scientific and governmental research.
 In the 1970s, the Cray-1 supercomputer was instrumental in early weather forecasting and aerodynamic research.
 The scope broadened in the 1980s with machines like the CDC Cyber facilitating probabilistic analyses and modeling radiation shielding.
 The 1990s saw supercomputers, such as the EFF DES cracker, applied to brute-force tasks like code-breaking.

 Moving into the 2000s, supercomputers became crucial for national security applications; the ASCI Q was used to conduct 3D nuclear test simulations, satisfying the requirements of the Nuclear Non-Proliferation Treaty without physical testing.
 The 2010s brought advancements in molecular dynamics simulations, exemplified by the use of the Tianhe-1A.
 The trend has continued into the 2020s, with supercomputers providing powerful tools for research into outbreak prevention and electrochemical reactions.

 Beyond these specific decades, supercomputers have been pivotal in major scientific endeavors.
 For instance, the IBM Blue Gene/P was used to simulate a network of artificial neurons equivalent to one percent of a human cerebral cortex (1.6 billion neurons and 9 trillion connections), and the same team later simulated the entirety of a rat's brain.

 Modern applications are diverse and critical.
 Weather forecasting relies heavily on supercomputing power, with the National Oceanic and Atmospheric Administration utilizing these systems to process vast quantities of observational data to enhance forecast accuracy.
 The United States also employs supercomputers through the Advanced Simulation and Computing Program to maintain and simulate its nuclear stockpile.

 The field has its challenges, as highlighted by IBM's abandonment of the ambitious Blue Waters petascale project in 2011.
 Despite such setbacks, the utility of supercomputers continues to grow.
 A recent example of their critical role occurred in early 2020, when supercomputers were rapidly deployed to run extensive simulations using numerous paralleled CPUs to identify compounds with the potential to stop the spread of COVID-19.

 Taiwania 3 is a Taiwanese supercomputer which assisted the scientific community in fighting COVID-19.
 It was launched in 2020 and has a capacity of about two to three PetaFLOPS.

+Supercomputer manufactuers have sold downscaled versions of their supercomputer systems, called deskside supercomputers, such as the NEC SX-6i, which could take up 25 to 37 rack units in a 19-inch rack, instead of taking up several racks like the regular NEC SX-6.
+These smaller supercomputers were meant for individual departments instead of an entire organization unlike larger supercomputers.